misharash/misharash.github.io/research.md

 **My contribution**: analysis of electromagnetic field configuration in a force-free simulation snapshot; a method to separate polar cap from closed field lines region

-**Publication**: Beskin, V. S., A. K. Galishnikova, E. M. Novoselov, A. A. Philippov, and **M. M. Rashkovetskyi**, 2017.
+**Publication**: V. S. Beskin, A. K. Galishnikova, E. M. Novoselov, A. A. Philippov, and **M. M. Rashkovetskyi**, 2017.
 [So how do radio pulsars slow-down?.
-Journal of Physics Conference Series 932, 012012](https://ui.adsabs.harvard.edu/abs/2017JPhCS.932a2012B).
+Journal of Physics Conference Series 932](https://ui.adsabs.harvard.edu/abs/2017JPhCS.932a2012B).

 ### Orthogonal radiopulsars and their statistics